janpetzold/az305-learning/README.md

 ﻿# Introduction

-This is my own preparation material I created for the Az305 exam.
+This is my own preparation material I created for the [AZ-305 exam](https://learn.microsoft.com/en-us/credentials/certifications/exams/az-305/).
 The content is primarily from two sources:

 1. [Az305 learning path](https://learn.microsoft.com/en-us/credentials/certifications/exams/az-305/)
 1. [Az305 Savill training video](https://www.youtube.com/watch?v=vq9LuCM4YP4)

 I have quite a bit of working experience with Azure so I left out obvious things known to me with the goal to keep this compact (less than 30 pages when printed) & readable without skipping any major topic.

 # Fundamentals

 Typical Azure hierarchy: